‘What are your hobbies?’ He asked.

 ‘It has been a funny year,’ I replied.

 We moved on to the physical assessment.
-Without the cast, that I have to wear to stabilise my ankle and left foot, walking is much more difficult – my deficits at their most exposed.
+Without the cast, that I have to wear to stabilise my ankle and left foot, walking is much more difficult – because my deficits are at their most exposed.

 My balance, walking, and ability to shift my weight in different directions were evaluated using fancy pieces of kit.
 I’m excited to have the opportunity to try out cutting-edge equipment and think it will be really helpful for me to make further progress.